 Note that the KLD for $\rho=1$ is trivially always 0, as its resulting probability distribution is the one being approximated.

 It can be observed that for $\rho> 0.25$ the KLD becomes negligible as the number of iterations of the algorithm advances.
 Conversely, the results obtained with a very small refinement fraction worsen over time.
 This effect is caused by the variance of the source's distribution decreasing.
 As the search advances, a small number of nearby cells accumulate most of the probability of containing the source.
 When this happens, subdividing that small area of the map with a high probability of $S$ is enough to obtain a probability distribution very close to the one being approximated.
-For very small refinement fractions, the KLD increases because $P(S_k|H)$ can vary more drastically for nearby cells at this stage of the cell than when only part of the map has been observed, and thus the very limited amount of subvidisions is not enough to capture the high-frequency variations in the estimated probability of the source location.
+For very small refinement fractions, the KLD increases because $P(S_k|H)$ can vary more drastically for nearby cells at this stage of the search than when only part of the map has been observed, and thus the very limited amount of subvidisions is not enough to capture the high-frequency variations in the estimated probability of the source location.